Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 2 November 2024 19.44.05 UTC
+- WIB: Sabtu, 2 November 2024 20.26.18 UTC
-- WITA: Sabtu, 2 November 2024 20.44.05 UTC
+- WITA: Sabtu, 2 November 2024 21.26.18 UTC
-- WIT: Sabtu, 2 November 2024 21.44.05 UTC
+- WIT: Sabtu, 2 November 2024 22.26.18 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: motivational
+Kategori: inspirational